rodrigoFfreire/ASA-23-24/Project3/README.md

 # Project 3

+Make sure to read the [problem](./problem.pdf) for more information about what the program solves.

 ## How to run
 Make sure to install the PIP dependencies and then run `make run`
 ```bash